 In 2009, she spent eight months at Tate St Ives on a work-based Cultural Leadership programme working on audience development, and was Head of Interaction at Arnolfini until February 2011.
+As lightsgoingon, she has continued to work with a wide range of cultural organisations.
 Recent work has included:

 - The Visitor Experience Programme, an Arts Council England funded programme looking at the quality of experience for the casual visitor to ten contemporary art galleries across the South West, West and East Midlands

 - Module leader for BA Fine Art Professional Practice; and lecturer on MA Curatorial Practice at Bath Spa University; and visiting lecturer at University of Chichester